Skip to main content

 In real-world engineering, a mechanism often needs to guide a part through more than just a start and end point.
 It usually requires passing through 3 specified positions to clear obstacles or perform complex tasks.

 This technique is known as 3-Position Motion Generation.
-We can extend the logic from our previous post [Four-bar linkage Synthesis using Unigraphics NX4 Sketch] to solve this problem geometrically within the CAD environment.
+We can extend the logic from our previous post [Four-bar linkage Synthesis using CAD Sketcher] to solve this problem geometrically within a modern CAD environment like Siemens NX, SolidWorks, or CATIA.

 The Design Challenge